curlpipe/crazy8s/README.md

 ### Objective

 The player who wins is the one who is first to get rid of their cards.

+## Implementation

+### Decisions

+- I used python for simplicity
+- I used tkinter for simplicity and easy installation (it almost always comes pre-packaged with python installations)
+- I wrote tests to ensure that core gameplay wasn't modified or broken during subsequent updates and verify that the card game works

+### Ideas for improvement

+- Adding more players to games e.g. 4 players
+- Allowing more configuration such as how many starting cards
+- Adding in cards that change the direction of play, e.g. Jacks

 ## Credits